shawnwalmer/Code-Golf---Battleship/README.md

 ## Bot Setup

 The gameBoard.py file will implement the following:
-  - Initialize game board
-  - Call the bots for moves
+  - Setup the game
-  - Reply to the calls for moves with whether they hit or missed
+  - Retrieve the opponent at a given time
-  - Indicate the end of the game
+  - Check for end conditions on the game
+  - Play the game
-  - Track the score across multiple games
+  - Play a series of games

 The players bots will implement the following:
-  - Place pieces to initialize the board
+  - Place ships to start a game
-  - Give moves when called and expect a true or false for whether it hit
+  - Verify if a ship can be placed in a position
+  - Return a move
+  - Get the result of the move
+  - Recieve an attack and check if it hits
+  - Check for end condition

+The only functions that should be changed for a bot are:
+  - get_move
+  - place_ships
+All other functions should remain unchaged.

 ## Tournament

 - Bots will be matched in a round-robin format to ensure each bot plays against every other bot.
 - Points are awarded based on game outcome: win (3 points), draw (1 point), loss (0 points).
 - The leaderboard will be updated regularly to show standings.

-## Leaderboard

-Check back here to see which bots are leading in the competition!

-- **BotName1**: 15 points
-- **BotName2**: 12 points

 ## License